bbc/peaks.js/doc/API.md

     // Font style for axis labels, playhead, and point and segment markers
     // (either 'normal', 'bold', or 'italic')
     fontStyle: 'normal',

+    // Enables point markers to be shown on the overview waveform
+    enablePoints: true,

+    // Enables segments to be shown on the overview waveform
+    enableSegments: true,

     segmentOptions: {
       // Some segment options can be overridden for the overview waveform,